kyphan38/web/assets/docs/study/vault/3-install-vault.md

 Key features

-- Serves as Vault’s internal storage option
+- Serves as Vault's internal storage option
 - Utilizes the Raft consensus protocol
-- Ensures all Vault nodes maintain a copy of Vault’s data
+- Ensures all Vault nodes maintain a copy of Vault's data
 - Eliminates the network hop required by Consul
 - Supports high availability
 - Simplifies troubleshooting by focusing solely on Vault